spree/spree/guides/content/developer/upgrades/point-seventy-to-one-dot-oh.md

 ## Verify that everything is OK

 Click around in your store and make sure it's performing as normal.
+Fix any deprecation warnings you see.